 The path to becoming an embroidery machine repair person is largely self-directed.
-While no specific degree is available in this field, an individual wishing to pursue a career in embroidery machine repair can learn a great deal from training videos and online resources.
-Include hands-on training at a commercial embroidery plant to validate your credentials.
-Use this outline to guide you through the steps to become an embroidery machine repair person
+While no specific degree is available in this field, an individual wishing to pursue a career in embroidery machine repair can learn a great deal from studying training videos and online resources.

-Study embroidery machine basics on your own to learn terminology, function and the principles of machine operation.
-Go through the free basic training program, “Embroidery Bootcamp," by TexMac for the manufacturer Happy Embroidery Machines.
+Study embroidery machine basics on your own to learn the terminology, function and the principles of machine operation.
+Go through the free basic training program, “Embroidery Bootcamp” by TexMac for the manufacturer Happy Embroidery Machines.

 Obtain the “Universal Embroidery Machine Repair” DVD from EmbroideryTrainingVideos.com.
 Go through the 4-hour DVD several times until you are knowledgeable about the concepts and terminology.
 Seek opportunities to apply the information in your own job.